microsoft/Analysis-Services/BestPracticeRules/README.md

+Make sure to also check out the [PowerBI.com blog post](https://powerbi.microsoft.com/en-us/blog/best-practice-rules-to-improve-your-models-performance/ "PowerBI.com blog post") on this topic!

 ## Purpose

 Running this collection of rules inside [Tabular Editor](https://tabulareditor.com/ "Tabular Editor")'s [Best Practice Analyzer](https://docs.tabulareditor.com/Best-Practice-Analyzer.html "Best Practice Analyzer") will inform you of potential issues to fix or improvements to be made with regard to performance optimization and model design.